zombifier/Pathoschild.StardewMods/ContentPatcher/docs/author-guide/action-editdata.md

 one.

 ### Edit a list
 You can edit a [list](#data-assets) the same way too.

-Although lists will not use keys in the original asset, you will still need to provide a key in your Entries field when editing or creating a new entry in that list.
-The resulting patch will look similar to the dictionary example above.
+Lists don't have keys in the original asset, but they still have a 'key' in Content Patcher which identifies each entry for features like `Entries` and `MoveEntries`.
+In other words, the patch to edit a list looks just like one to edit a dictionary above.

-For a list of models (blocks of `{ ... }`), the key is the `Id` field for each model.
-For example, in this snippet from `Data\LocationContexts`, `Music` is a list of models that each have an `Id` field:
+For a list of models (blocks of `{ ... }`), the key is the `Id` field within each model.
+For example, this snippet from `Data\LocationContexts` shows one `Music` entry whose ID is `spring1`:
 ```js
 {
     "Default": {